 (Emphasis added.)
 Now, sign that and have it notarized, send it in, and you're done.

 Oh, you should reserve some time for a possible jail sentence, since refusing to comply with a jury summons is a crime.
 (Although, on the bright side, I suppose that might provide a chance for some more wrinkle-counting, if that's the kind of thing you enjoy.)
-Slye was re-summoned to court and threatened with jail, but - remarkably - after apologizing to the judge he was not only released, but was actually excused from serving.
+The citizen was summoned back to court and threatened with jail, but—remarkably—after apologizing to the judge he was not only released, but was actually excused from serving.